Nancy Grace Roman Space Telescope: Construction

 In April 2025, the second Trump administration proposed to cut funding for Roman again as part of its FY2026 budget draft.
 This was part of wider proposed cuts to NASA's science budget, down to US$3.9 billion from its FY2025 budget of US$7.5 billion.
-On April 25, 2025, the White House Office of Management and Budget announced a plan to cancel dozens of space missions, including the Roman Space Telescope, as part of the cuts.
+On 25 April 2025, the White House Office of Management and Budget announced a plan to cancel dozens of space missions, including the Roman Space Telescope, as part of the cuts.
+A revised budget released on 31 May 2025 did not include cancellation of the Roman Space Telescope.